 Your ideal client is smart.
 So, you need to be, too.
-Consider how the various psychological pricing strategies apply to your services.
+Consider how the various psychological pricing strategies apply to your accounting services.
 Take into account the significant hidden factors which determine whether, or not, they invest with you.

 More is not always better.
 Although people claim they want a wide variety of options, research proves that’s not true.
 Our human brains don’t like complexity.
 It’s overwhelming.